 Most Popular Surety Bonds in Arizona

 Before they are allowed to operate legally, Arizona auto dealers need to obtain a continuous Arizona auto dealer bond between $20,000 and $100,000.

 Collection agencies in Arizona need to obtain a bond between $10,000 and $35,000 before they are allowed to collect payments.
-This is part of Arizona state regulations for this industry.